Are You Living from Your Wounds or Your True Self?

 When it Comes to Our Patterns of Behavior:

-When it Comes to Levels of Self-Compassion:
+When it Comes to Self-Compassion:

 Our wounded self: Harbors self-judgment, guilt, or shame, perpetuating cycles of self-criticism and unworthiness.

-If you're ready to dive a little deeper into this journey of untangling the life and circumstances created for you by your wounded self, I invite you to join me for my free webinar, "How to Be the Loving Partner or Parent You Want to Be."
-In this 90 minute session, we delve into the reasons behind our subconscious behaviors and explore actionable strategies to reclaim our true selves.
+If you're ready to more deeply explore this journey of untangling the life created for you by your wounded self, I invite you to join me for my free webinar, How to Be the Loving Partner or Parent You Want to Be.
+In this 90 minute session, we’ll uncover the roots of our subconscious behaviors and learn practical strategies to reclaim the fullness of who we are.
 Simply click here to reserve your spot, and I’ll see you there!

 With love,